 Kawagoe Festival 川越氷川祭

-Music-based float battles, haunted houses and food stalls in the fall
+Music-based float battles and food stalls in the fall

 Throughout the third weekend of October, the streets of Kawagoe , a historic town in Saitama , fill with gorgeously decorated festival floats, paper lanterns, music and dance, giving festival-goers a chance to join the locals in a mid-October celebration honoring Kawagoe's rich heritage originating in the Edo period (1603-1867).